rupsis/CourseProject/Source Code/README.md

         ... data
 ```
 A test and train directory need to exist with a `line.toml` file which specifies the metaData.
 Note: the test and train dataset are too large to be uploaded to this repo.
-Please see the link above to download the dataset.
+Please see the link below to download the dataset.
 You need to put `line.toml` file in the downloaded train dataset in order for `build_courpse.py` to create the index.

+The test files can be obtained from https://drive.google.com/file/d/1FCW8fmcneow5yyDgApkPIGM-r2x6OFkm/view?usp=sharing

+The train files can be obtained from https://drive.google.com/file/d/1E_Y-MkNvoOYoCZUZZa8JJ3ExiHYTfKTo/view?usp=sharing
 ```
 // line.toml